DomDomDoy/tagmania/README.md

 ```

-so after getting the NER of names from spacey,
+so after getting the NER of names from spacy,
 we can insert them into

 ```